Online Administrative Services Credential Overview

 CTC-Approved Online Course

-This program is fully approved by the California Commission on Teacher Credentialing (CTC) and offered entirely online with courses designed to effectively train you in vital aspects of educational administration—from School Law and Ethics, to Finance, to Human Resource Management.
+Our Administrative Credential Program is fully approved by the California Commission on Teacher Credentialing (CTC) and offered online with courses designed to effectively train you in vital aspects of educational administration — from School Law and Ethics and Finance to Human Resource Management.
 Our Online Administrative Credential Program gives you the flexibility to complete your credential on your own time.